 The researchers attribute this phenomenon to the fatty Western diet.
 The fatty diet in most modern countries is in stark contrast to the nutritious foods eaten in Papua New Guinea and Paraguay.

 After all, the typical western diet is composed of refined, processed foods that can elevate blood sugar levels.
 What follows, of course, is a spike in insulin levels.
 These hormones increase the levels of androgens, which then boost the production of sebum.
 Although these oils are necessary for skin moisture, they can block the pores and lead to acne.

 As if that's not enough, insulin can also make the skin thicker and drier.
 So yes, that's why unhealthy eats are your skin's worst enemy during this lockdown.

 5 Ways to Keep ‘Lockdown’ Acne in Check

-Because a poor diet can bring about acne, it is but imperative that you change your eating habits for the better Here are some tips that can help you eat healthy despite the government’s stay at home order.
+Healthy eating advice is must because a poor diet can bring about acne, it is but imperative that you change your eating habits for the better Here are some tips that can help you eat healthy despite the government’s stay at home order.

 While there are a lot of takeaway and delivery options at the moment, it's better if you cook at home for the time being.
 Remember, lack of time is no longer an excuse because you're technically confined to your home 24/7.